S2-group/greens-2026-ase-rover-rep-pkg/README.md

      |
      |--- experiment-runner/               Scripts for running the experiments, including all of the energy results
      |
-     |--- modified_services/               Two serviced that handle different parameters compared to the default ones
+     |--- modified_services/               Two services that handle different parameters compared to the default ones
      |
      |--- summary_and_plots/               Detailed summaries of results and plots used in the paper